fedimint/fedimint-web-sdk/docs/core/architecture.md

 - Provides methods for sending RPC requests and handling streaming responses.

 ::: info
 The `WorkerClient` should not be used directly by the end user.
-Instead, the `FedimintWallet` class should be used to interact with the library.
+Instead, use the functional API (`initialize`, `joinFederation`, `openWallet`, etc.) to interact with the library.
 :::

 [Code](https://github.com/fedimint/fedimint-web-sdk/blob/main/packages/core-web/src/worker/WorkerClient.ts)